engtb/-woocommerce-gateway-usk/README.md

 1. Check the "Enable/Disable discount" checkbox if you want to enable the discount option
 2. Type in the name of the coupon you want to add in the "Discount name" field
 3. Enter the percentage of discount you want to give in the "Discount percentage" field
 4. Enter the max usage limit you want to set for the coupon per user in the "Discount usage limit" field.
-(Leave black for unlimited usage)
+(Leave blank for unlimited usage per user)
 5. Press "Save"

 You're now good to go!